akihiko-shimura/ndispers/README.md

 # ndispers
-A Python package for calculating refractive index disperion of various crystals and glasses.
+A Python package for calculating refractive index dispersion of various crystals and glasses.